 If you’re in the market for a new car, get insurance quotes based on the make and model of the automobile you plan to buy.
 Even if you’re not car shopping, you may also want to get car insurance quotes to find a new carrier.
 If you’re not happy with the cost of your premium or the service your current provider or agent offers, get quotes from other companies to find the coverage and rate that suits you.

 Insurers determine your car insurance rate based on many factors, which typically include:

-- Age: Insurance companies base rates on the amount of risk they incur by insuring your vehicle.
+- Age: Insurance companies base rates on the amount of risk they incur by insuring your vehicle — and you as a driver.
 Statistically, older, more experienced drivers cause fewer accidents.
 Typically, young drivers under 25 pay the highest rates.